GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/turn-structure.md

 ## 4. New Round
 4.1.
 After the Regroup Phase ends, a new round begins with the start of a new Action Phase.

+## Examples

+### Action Phase Example:
+1. Player A (with initiative) plays a unit card.
+2. Player B attacks with a unit.
+3. Player A uses an action ability.
+4. Player B passes.
+5. Player A takes the initiative.
+6. Player B passes.
+7. The Action Phase ends.

+### Regroup Phase Example:
+1. Both players draw 2 cards.
+2. Player A chooses to put a card from their hand into their resource zone.
+3. Player B declines to add a resource.
+4. Both players ready all their exhausted cards.
+5. The Regroup Phase ends, and a new round begins.

 ---